Railways Completes Ten Rehabilitation Projects In Two Years - UrduPoint

 He said Pakistan Railways introduced live tracking system, provided free Wi-Fi facility at major stations as well as initiated establishment of state of the art command & control center at Lahore headquarters to bring safety, efficiency and improvement in its network.
 Over one million customers are availing free live tracking through their smart phones.

-The official said that under the clean and green Pakistan campaign Pakistan Railways have planted 500,000 saplings.
+The official said that under the clean and green Pakistan campaign Pakistan Railways had planted 500,000 saplings.

 He said the department had finalized track access policy and was in implementation phase which would lead to the capacity utilization of the existing network for enhancing the earning of Pakistan Railways.